Mystery2099/VoxLib/README.md

     thickness = 1
 )

-// All transformations use caching by default for better performance val rotatedShape = complexShape.rotateRight() // Uses cache automatically
+// All transformations use Caffeine caching by default for better performance val rotatedShape = complexShape.rotateRight() // Uses cache automatically

+// Caffeine provides automatic cache eviction and time-based expiration
+// so you don't need to worry about memory leaks

 // You can also use the VoxelAssembly utilities for optimized shape operations val optimizedUnion = union(shape1, shape2, shape3) // Optimized union operation